-Ok, back to Sprague Lake weddings: it’s crazy beautiful, check.
+Ok, back to our subject: a Sprague Lake Colorado wedding: it’s crazy beautiful, check.
 How the heck do you have your wedding here, how do you get there and what should you expect having your wedding in this wildly astonishing place?
 Don’t worry, friend, I got you, we’ll cover all of that and more.

 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 If Sprague Lake doesn’t catch your eye check out our guide to a Rocky Mountain National Park Wedding!

 Sprague Lake Wedding Colorado: How to

 - 1 Sprague Lake Wedding Colorado: How to

 - 1.2 Sprague Lake Wedding Rules

 - 1.3 How To Access Sprague Lake & Where To Park

 - 1.4 Alternative Sprauge Lake Wedding Locations

 - 2 Sprague Lake Wedding: How to Get Legal